StephenHanzlik/Front_End/README.md

 ## About
 This is the React front end for the Mountain Snowpack app.
-The corresponding back end can be found here - https://github.com/StephenHanzlik/EnosJava

 For the deployed version visit www.mountainsnowpack.com

+For the Java back end see: https://github.com/StephenHanzlik/EnosJava